 from the 2014 Beijing Auto Show hints at the styling we can expect on the new 7-Series, which is due on the market in late 2015 or early the following year.

-Some of the exterior details revealed in the shots include the exhaust tip design as well as the latest take on BMW’s signature Hofmeister kink.
-We also have some shots showing the interior, which appears familiar although there are some new elements.
-Note, the cabins in the production 2016 7-Series will almost certainly differ from what you see here.
+Some of the exterior details revealed in the shots include the exhaust tip design, production light units and the latest take on BMW’s signature Hofmeister kink.
+We also have some shots showing the interior, which appears familiar although there are some new elements too.
+Note, the cabins in the production 2016 7-Series will almost certainly differ from what you see here as many of the elements are only being used for testing.

-While the design doesn’t depart dramatically from the look of the current model, underneath the sheet metal things will be updated substantially.
-Underpinning the car is believed to be a new modular platform
+While the design doesn’t depart dramatically from the look of the current 7-Series, underneath the sheet metal things will be updated substantially.
+Underpinning the car is a new modular platform dubbed 35up

 .
 This should help BMW keep weight of the new 7-Series down.